BenjaminCarteMemoire/StelareDownloader/README.md

 A Downloader helper in French for some console hacking tools and emulator tools.
 From Stelare website.
 Packages available : MSET9 (From official Github), Uninstall CFW scripts (3DS), Wilbrand (Easy use), GUIFormat.

+**If you have some DLLs problems, please install these redistribuables : https://learn.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170**

 This executable have two variants :
  - **WEBUI Interface window** : Modern WebUI interface using the "best browser".
 (Mostly edge).
 Works on Windows 10 and 11.
  - **CLI (Command-Line Interface)** : UI in the terminal.
 Works on Windows 7 and after.